 Manual neutralisation refers to situations where a trained operator has to manually defuse an Improvised Explosive Device (IED).
 This occurs when it is not possible to tackle the device by the standard disposal procedures, particularly when the risks posed by these procedures are not acceptable.
 It is one of the most mentally and technically challenging jobs performed by anyone in the armed forces, requiring high-level skills and training.
 Due to the equipment and training involved it is also a high cost activity.
 In order to provide a more cost-effective solution, seven nations under Austria’s lead, have developed a collaborative initiative designed to tackle this critical requirement.
 This involves the establishment of a multinational training center, with a multinational permanent staff exclusively dedicated to Manual Neutralization Techniques (MNT) capabilities, responsible for providing training and exercises, knowledge and material development.
 It includes also the procurement of specially designed manual neutralisation kits.

 - Provide training courses and yearly validation exercises

 - Develop best practices, technical manuals and doctrine

 - Support research and technology activities.

-- Procurement of specially designed manual neutralisation kits
+- Procure specially designed manual neutralisation kits

 Training and exercises